In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

-The movie begins with this crew of workers getting ready to fly home.
+The movie begins with this motley crew of workers getting ready to fly home after a completed pipeline project.

 But before John gets on the plane, he contemplates suicide.
 The only thing he wants is to be reunited with his wife but he knows it's futile.
-Life has become so seemingly meaningless for him, he figures the only way out is to take his own life.
+Life has become so seemingly meaningless to him because of this that he figures the only way out is to take his own life.

-He's moments away from pulling the trigger, but something compels him to hang on for one more moment.
+He's moments away from pulling the trigger when something compels him to hang onto life for one more moment...

-It doesn't take long before a pack of wolves attack the survivors.
+It doesn't take long before a pack of wolves attacks the survivors.
 To make matters worse, a blizzard rolls in.

 What follows is a desperate struggle for survival against blood-thirsty wolves and the terrible ferocity of nature.